DignityMoves in Santa Maria

 A Closer Look at Hope Village, Santa Maria

-The proposed Hope Village will be an interim supportive housing community specifically for people experiencing homelessness in the Santa Maria Valley.
-Hope Village is a public-private collaboration between Good Samaritan Shelters, Fighting Back Santa Maria Valley, Dignity Health’s Marian Regional Medical Center, DignityMoves, and the County of Santa Barbara.
-While more permanent housing is the ultimate long-term goal, the proposed Hope Village Project is an essential step between tents and permanent housing where residents can be safe and receive the critical support services necessary to rebuild their lives.
+Hope Village is now an established interim supportive housing community serving individuals experiencing homelessness in the Santa Maria Valley.
+This successful public-private collaboration involves Good Samaritan Shelters, Fighting Back Santa Maria Valley, Dignity Health’s Marian Regional Medical Center, DignityMoves, and the County of Santa Barbara.
+Although more permanent housing remains the ultimate long-term goal, Hope Village has become an essential transitional step, offering a safe environment where residents can access the critical support services necessary to rebuild their lives.

 Site

-The proposed site is located on County owned property directly across from the County Government Center in the City of Santa Maria, at the intersection of Centerpoint Parkway, Lakeside Parkway, and Southside Parkway.
-94 dignified rooms for adult individuals and couples and youth experiencing homelessness are currently proposed.
-Ten rooms will be dedicated to young adults experiencing homelessness and 30 rooms will provide recuperative/respite care services which allows individuals experiencing homelessness to have a safe place to rest and recover after hospital discharge.
-The balance of the rooms will be for those experiencing chronic homelessness, mostly coming directly out of encampments nearby.
-Each room will have a bed, a desk and chair, heating and air conditioning, a window, and most importantly a door that locks.
+Hope Village is located on County-owned property directly across from the County Government Center in the City of Santa Maria, at the intersection of Centerpoint Parkway, Lakeside Parkway, and Southside Parkway.
+This site now hosts 94 dignified rooms designed to accommodate adult individuals and couples, as well as youth experiencing homelessness.
+Of these, ten rooms are dedicated to young adults experiencing homelessness, and 30 rooms are designed to provide recuperative/respite care services.
+These services allow individuals experiencing homelessness to have a safe place to rest and recover after being discharged from the hospital.
+The balance of the rooms are for those experiencing chronic homelessness, mostly coming directly out of encampments nearby.

-The world-renowned architectural design firm Gensler is designing the community.
-Gensler uses a trauma-informed approach to designing DignityMoves villages in a way that is aesthetically pleasing and creates a true sense of community.
+The community was designed by the world-renowned architectural design firm Gensler, which employs a trauma-informed approach to ensure that the DignityMoves villages are not only aesthetically pleasing but also foster a true sense of community.

-The state-of-the-art modular units are extremely durable, as well as attractive.
-They are made with 2” thick walls and provide excellent insulation and energy efficiency.
-The wall materials are 30% recycled plastics, and the frames are durable steel.
-The entry of the facility will be designed with input from a local architect to beautifully reflect the look and special feel of the Santa Maria community.
-The project will stay for approximately five years, and then be relocated to a subsequent site elsewhere in Santa Barbara County to continue serving housing needs.
+The state-of-the-art modular units used in Hope Village are both durable and attractive.
+Constructed with 2” thick walls, they offer excellent insulation and energy efficiency.
+The materials used for the walls include 30% recycled plastics, and the frames are made of durable steel.
+The entrance of the facility was designed with input from a local architect to beautifully reflect the unique look and feel of the Santa Maria community.

 Services